 *Even though this is FREE, participants need to be registered if planning to attend at any point during this time frame.
 This will help monitor maximum capacities and social distancing indoors.

 The First Tee Certification Process

-To advance through The First Tee Life Skills Experience, participants must complete the Certification Process.
+To advance through the First Tee Life Skills Experience, participants must complete the Certification Process.
 This process includes written tests covering Life Skills Appreciation and Golf Knowledge in addition to playing tests to cover their Golf Skills.
-The First Tee will hold certification days at the end of each programming session for participants wishing to advance through The First Tee Life Skills Experience.
+First Tee – Greater Richmond will hold certification days at the end of each programming session for participants wishing to advance through the First Tee Life Skills Experience.